arecker/cookbook/recipes/turkey-stock.md

 - Do not over-boil the stock at any point.
 This will encourage impurities to break down and infiltrate your flavor profile.
 - Do not let stock sit in the fridge for longer than 3-4 days.
 Instead, re-freeze and thaw as needed.
 - Always bring stock to a simmer before using in food and consuming.
+- If possible, concentrate your stock down to the exact quantity you need in your recipe and add salt just before serving.

 ## Materials

 - water, cold (excess)
+- kosher salt (excess)
 - turkey necks, defrosted (7-8)
 - turkey wings, full sized, defrosted (4)
 - carrots, full sized (2)
 - celery (4 sticks)
 - onion (1)
 - peppercorns, whole (2 tbsp)
+- canola oil, or any high smoke point neutral oil (1 tbsp)

 ## Procedure